 Just because you are really good at your job (or you become really good at your job) doesn't mean that there isn't still room to grow and just because a skill set is not directly applicable to what you do right now, does not mean it's not valuable.

-Everything I learnt while working full time indirectly prepared me to be my own boss.
-From learning how to work within a team to learning how to develop systems and processes to project management to software courses I took related to data and analytics, they all apply one way or the other to what I do now in my business.
+Everything I learned while working full time indirectly prepared me to be my own boss.
+From learning how to work within a team to learn how to develop systems and processes to project management to software courses I took related to data and analytics, they all apply one way or the other to what I do now in my business.
 If I had chosen to continue in my career, it would have applied to subsequent jobs as well.

-Find courses, certifications, conferences etc that you can leverage to improve your skill set.
+Tip: Find courses, certifications, conferences etc that you can leverage to improve your skill set.
 This not only helps you become better at what you do now but also at any job you take on in the future.